shipwright-io/website/content/en/docs/api/buildrun.md

 ### Understanding failed BuildRuns

-To make it easier for users to understand why did a BuildRun failed, users can infer from the `Status.FailedAt` field, the pod and container where the failure took place.
+To make it easier for users to understand why did a BuildRun failed, users can infer the pod and container where the failure took place from the `Status.FailedAt` field.

-In addition, the `Status.Conditions` will host under the `Message` field a compacted message containing the `kubectl` command to trigger, in order to retrieve the logs.
+In addition, the `Status.Conditions` will host under the `Message` field a compacted message containing the `kubectl` command to trigger, to retrieve the logs.

 ### Build Snapshot

 For every BuildRun controller reconciliation, the `buildSpec` in the Status of the `BuildRun` is updated if an existing owned `TaskRun` is present.
 During this update, a `Build` resource snapshot is generated and embedded into the `status.buildSpec` path of the `BuildRun`.
 A `buildSpec` is just a copy of the original `Build` spec, from where the `BuildRun` executed a particular image build.
-The snapshot approach allows developers to see the original `Build` configuration.
+The snapshot approach enables developers to see the original `Build` configuration.

 ## Relationship with Tekton Tasks

 The `BuildRun` resource abstracts the image construction by delegating this work to the Tekton Pipeline [TaskRun](https://github.com/tektoncd/pipeline/blob/main/docs/taskruns.md).
-Compared to a Tekton Pipeline [Task](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md), a `TaskRun` runs all `steps` until completion of the `Task` or until a failure occurs in the `Task`.
+Compared to a Tekton Pipeline [`Task`](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md), a `TaskRun` runs all `steps` until completion of the `Task` or until a failure occurs in the `Task`.

 The `BuildRun` controller during the Reconcile will generate a new `TaskRun`.
 During the execution, the controller will embed in the `TaskRun` `Task` definition the requires `steps` to execute.
-These `steps` are define in the strategy defined in the `Build` resource, either a `ClusterBuildStrategy` or a `BuildStrategy`.
+These `steps` are defined in the strategy defined in the `Build` resource, either a `ClusterBuildStrategy` or a `BuildStrategy`.